Forrest City, Arkansas

 Forrest City is a city in and the county seat of St. Francis County, Arkansas, United States.
 It was named for General Nathan Bedford Forrest, a notable Confederate war hero who later became the first Grand Wizard of the Ku Klux Klan.
 Shortly after the end of the Civil War, he had a construction crew camped here, who were completing a railroad between Memphis and Little Rock.
-The population was 15,371 at the 2010 census, an increase from 14,774 in 2000.
+As of the 2020 census, Forrest City had a population of 13,015.
 The city identifies as the "Jewel of the Delta".

 History

 19th century

 On October 13, 1827, St. Francis County, located in the east central part of Arkansas, was officially organized by the Arkansas Territorial Legislature in Little Rock.

 Nathan Bedford Forrest, a Confederate General and later the first Grand Wizard of the Ku Klux Klan, became interested in the area around Crowley's Ridge during the American Civil War.
 In 1866, General Forrest and C. C. McCreanor contracted to finish the Memphis & Little Rock Railroad from Madison located on the St. Francis River to DeValls Bluff on the west bank of the White River.
 The route traversed the challenging Crowley's Ridge and L'Anguille River bottoms.
 In 1868, train service through Forrest City was established.

 Forrest later built a commissary on Front Street.
 Colonel V.B.
 Izard began the task of designing the town at the same time.
 Most residents were calling the area "Forrest's Town," which was later named Forrest City and was incorporated on May 11, 1870.

 The county seat was initially located in the now defunct town of Franklin until 1840, when it was moved to Madison.
 In 1855 it was moved to Mount Vernon where the court house burned in 1856 destroying county records.
 This prompted a move back to Madison.
 The county seat was moved to Forrest City in 1874, where the courthouse was assigned to a wooden structure.
 When it burned shortly thereafter, county records were again destroyed.

 In 1889, the city was the site of a white race riot that resulted in their expulsion of African American leaders.